-, which tracks the percentage change in real wages since 2006.
-This measures the buying power of the income for a typical full-time, private industry worker.
-With this added in, real wages are down just under 8 percent since 2006.
+, which tracks the percentage change in real wages since 2006 and measures the buying power of the income for a typical full-time, private industry worker, PayScale incorporates the Consumer Price Index (CPI) into The PayScale Index.

 Winners and Losers